-If the pallets are prevented from transiting between the UK and the 27-country bloc, the millions of tonnes of goods they carry will not be able to be transported which could potentially lead to food shortages.
+If the pallets are prevented from transiting between the UK and the 27-country bloc that is the E.U the millions of tonnes of goods they carry will not be able to be transported which could potentially lead to food shortages.
 More than 3m pallets move between the UK and EU every month.
-“In the event of no deal, all WPM [wood packaging material] moving between the UK and the EU must meet ISPM15 international standards by undergoing heat treatment and marking,” Defra said in an official notice last week.
+“In the event of no deal, all WPM [wood packaging material] moving between the UK and the EU must meet ISPM15 international standards by undergoing heat treatment and marking,” Defra which is the department for environment, food and current affairs said in an official notice last week.
 “All WPM may be subject to official checks either upon or after entry to the EU.”

 The notice sparked concern among distributors and hauliers who asked for a meeting with officials.
 Business Insider first reported details of the meeting due to be held on Tuesday.
 A spokesperson for Defra said: “We have been meeting weekly with representatives from the food and drink industry for many months to help prepare for all scenarios as we leave the EU.
 “As part of those meetings we have discussed a range of issues relating to the import and export of our goods, including pallets.